ultimate271/notes/dastoyevsky/brothers02.04.md

 The lady was weeping.

+### Meanwhile, Lise was teasing Aloysha, who is granted permission to visit the family

+#### The mother returns her attention to Lise, and blesses her
 “Lise, Lise!
 Bless her—bless her!” she cried, starting up suddenly.

 “She does not deserve to be loved.
 I have seen her naughtiness all along,” the elder said jestingly.
 “Why have you been laughing at Alexey?”

+#### In the mean time of the conversation, Lise had been mocking Alexey
 Lise had in fact been occupied in mocking at him all the time.
 She had noticed before that Alyosha was shy and tried not to look at her, and she found this extremely amusing.
 She waited intently to catch his eye.